Tips from a local...

 -

 Don't rush to get back to your car.
 Relax...
 If you parked Downtown, you are already there.
 If you parked in Mount Pleasant, you have a few options.
-You can run back (really, there are a ton of people that do this every year).
+You can run back (really, there are a ton of people that do this every year, just head to East Bay Street and follow the sidewalk to the Bridge).
 Or you can take the bus back.
-There are free buses (school buses) that shuttle thousands of runners back to Mount Pleasant.
+There are free buses (school buses) that shuttle thousands of runners back to Mount Pleasant (also North Charleston and Daniel Island starting this year).
 Here are two things you need to know.
-First, wait until the Bridge has opened before you take the bus.
-If not, they will drive all the way around 526 to get back to Mount Pleasant.
-Second, the bus stops at Mustard Seed in Mount Pleasant.
-This is a little over a mile from the starting line.
-Make sure you Google this location so you can find your car (you will notice the thousands of people who did not read this blog wondering around trying to figure out where they are).
+First, wait until the Bridge has opened before you take the bus back to Mount Pleasant.
+If not, they will drive all the way around 526 to get back to Mount Pleasant (not a problem for North Charleston and Daniel Island).
+Second, the bus drops you off where ever you got on (well depending if you read the sign and get on the right bus).
+So if you parked near the starting line (or the Old Village), you are going to have to walk several miles back to the Town Center.
+Make sure you plan this out before race day so you can find your car (you will notice the thousands of people who did not read this blog wondering around trying to figure out where they are).

 If you have more tips or better tips please add them in the comments and I will try to include them next year.